csoeller/soellerlab-py3-git/content/pages/home.md

 ### The Laboratory

-Our laboratory **was** based at the [Living Systems Institute](http://www.exeter.ac.uk/livingsystems/) at the University of Exeter.
-It is now based at the [Institute of Physiology](https://physiologie.unibe.ch/) at the University of Bern.
+Our laboratory is based at the
+[Institute of Physiology](https://physiologie.unibe.ch/)
+at the University of Bern.

-We use advanced imaging approaches to address a variety of biophysical questions.
+We use advanced imaging approaches to address a variety of questions in cardiac physiology.
 Imaging in general, and fluorescence imaging in particular, is playing an increasingly important role in Biophysics and Biology.
-Our ability to come up with mechanistic descriptions of living systems depends to a large extent on our ability to _see_ the components of a cell, an organism, etc. Our laboratory therefore applies and develops state-of-the-art microscopy methods to improve our understanding of the world around us.
+Our ability to come up with mechanistic descriptions of physiological processes depends to a large extent on our ability to _see_ the components of a cell, an organism, etc. Our laboratory therefore applies and develops state-of-the-art microscopy methods to improve our understanding of the world around us.

 <img width="700" src="{filename}/images/research/TIRF-myocyte700pix.png" alt="cardiac biophysics">

-### Biophysics
+### Physiology

-Our work is directly motivated by the goal to improve our knowledge of the biophysics and physiology of specific biological systems.
-Our primary focus is on cardiac muscle biophysics with a unifying theme to elucidate the relationship between nanoscale cell morphology and calcium signalling.
+Our work is directly motivated by the goal to improve our knowledge of the physiology and biophysics of cardiac calcium regulation.
+Our primary focus is on cardiac ventricular muscle with a unifying theme to elucidate the relationship between nanoscale cell morphology and calcium signalling.

 <img width="700" src="{filename}/images/research/myocyte-gallery800pix.png" alt="cardiac biophysics">